n1nj4t4nuk1/n1nj4t4nuk1/README.md

 ### Hi!
 I'm Javi 👋🏻

-A **Software Engineer** and **Cybersecurity Researcher** from Spain 🇪🇸 Focused on Cyber Threat Intelligence and Adversary Emulation, applying techniques to simulate attacks and enhance system defenses against emerging threats.
+Software Engineer and Cybersecurity Researcher from Spain 🇪🇸 specializing in Cyber Threat Intelligence and adversary emulation, using offensive methodologies to simulate real-world attacks and improve defensive capabilities against evolving threats.

 ## Some cool projects